CommScope's COVID-19 Customer & Partner Hub Visit

 This blog post is part of a series called “CommScope Definitions” in which we will explain common terms in communications network infrastructure.

-Imagine getting a new desk light for your home office.
-You are anxious to try it out, but instead of simply plugging it in to a nearby power outlet, you have to run an extension cord all the way down to the basement to the breaker panel.
+Imagine getting a new desk lamp for your home office.
+You are anxious to try it out, but instead of simply plugging it into a nearby power outlet, you have to run an extension cord all the way down to the basement to the breaker panel.
 And then you have to do the same thing for a new printer or any other device requiring power.

 In addition to fixed connection points, similar to the fixed power cabling that runs to power outlets, the structured cabling standards define a series of subsystems which facilitate design, installation, operations and maintenance of IT networks.